amydenzer/amydenzer/README.md

 - 📄 Know about my experiences [http://amysue.me/Amy_Denzer_-_Software_Engineer.pdf](http://amysue.me/Amy_Denzer_-_Software_Engineer.pdf)

 - ⚡ Fun fact **The first computer "bug" was an actual bug!
 In 1947, Grace Hopper and her team found a moth stuck in a relay of the Harvard Mark II computer.
-This incident is often cited as the origin of the term "debugging" when referring to fixing software issues.**
+This is where the term "debugging" came from.**

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->